genomics-ngsCBMSO/Courses/ngs_course/dia3_ATACseq/README.md

 ```
 ### 1.2.
 Reference genome

-We also need the nucleotide sequence (FASTA) and annotation (GTF or GFF3) of the reference genome.
-Optinally, we can copy also de Bowtie2 genome index.
+We also need the nucleotide sequence (FASTA) and annotation (GTF) of the reference genome.
+A Bowtie2 genome index is also needed, we can either take it from the reference folder or build it with `bowtie2-build` function.

 ```bash
 # Create a folder to store the reference genome sequence